Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Proof Overview and Technical Challenges

 When $m$ is not known by the vertices, we can no longer maintain the invariant that the sets $V_L$ and $V_H$ consist of the low-degree and high-degree vertices, respectively.
 Indeed, a global change in the number of edges also changes the degree cutoff of $m^{2/3}$, hence it is possible for this invariant to hold at some point and to be drastically violated by many vertices at a later step.
-This, in turn, implies that vertices of $V_L$ could have a very high degree, hence applying a distributed implementation of Algorithm $A$ on top of the subgraph $G_L$ of $G$ induced by $V_L$ would blow up the message complexity; symmetrically, vertices of $V_H$ could have a very low degree, hence their number may be much larger than $m^{1/3}$, in which case the subgraph $G'_H$ of $G$ on which a static MIS computation is applied may contain many more edges than $m^{2/3}$, which too may blow up the message complexity.
+This implies that vertices of $V_L$ could have very high degree, hence applying a distributed implementation of $\alg$ on top of the subgraph $G_L$ of $G$ induced by $V_L$ would blow up the message complexity; symmetrically, vertices of $V_H$ could have very low degree, hence their number may be much larger than $m^{1/3}$, in which case the subgraph $G'_H$ of $G$ on which a static MIS computation is applied may contain many more edges than $m^{2/3}$, which too may blow up the message complexity.
 Overcoming this hurdle is not a minor technicality, it is in fact the crux of our distributed algorithm.
-To this end we propose several new structural insights into the problem, which enable us to replace the global invariants of the centralized algorithm of \cite{GuptaK18} by local, carefully-tailored invariants that can be maintained efficiently in the local wakeup model, and ultimately to achieve the required result.
+To this end we propose several new structural insights into the problem, which enable us to replace the global invariants of the centralized algorithm of \cite{GuptaK18} by local, carefully-tailored invariants that can be maintained efficiently in the local wakeup model, to ultimately achieve our result.
+The key idea behind our approach is that we can use the local neighborhood (instead of the global neighborhood) of a vertex $v$ to determine whether $v$ should be categorized as low-degree or high-degree.
+Importantly, this local neighborhood approach does not require the graph to be connected and we show that it is enough to obtain our desired message complexity, together with small $\poly\log n$ round complexity.

-Although it may appear as if our strategy is tailored to the MIS problem, we managed to adapt it to other problems, such as maximal matching and $(\Delta+1)$-coloring.
-We anticipate that our strategy for transforming a static distributed algorithm into a dynamic algorithm in the distributed local wakeup model, by adapting the known centralized dynamic algorithm for the problem, could be applied more broadly and we are currently working towards achieving such a unification.